mcmire/address_standardization/README.md

 MelissaData provides two services itself: [US address lookup](http://www.melissadata.com/lookups/AddressVerify.asp) and [Canadian address lookup](http://www.melissadata.com/lookups/CanadianAddressVerify.asp).
 They both work the same way, however.
 First, here's how to standardize a US address:

-    addr = AddressStandardization::MelissaData::Address.standardize(
+    addr = AddressStandardization::MelissaData.standardize_address(
       :street => "1 Infinite Loop",
       :city => "Cupertino",
       :state => "CA"
     )

 This submits the address to MelissaData.
 If the address can't be found, you'll get back `nil`.
-But if the address can be found (as in this case), you'll get an instance of `AddressStandardization::MelissaData::Address`.
+But if the address can be found (as in this case), you'll get an instance of `AddressStandardization::Address`.
 If you store the instance, you can refer to the individual fields like so:

     addr.street  #=> "1 INFINITE LOOP"
     addr.city    #=> "CUPERTINO"